homieiot/convention/README.md

 #### Device Attributes

 * `homie` / `device ID` / **`$device-attribute`**:
-A device attribute MUST be one of these:
+The set of device attributes MUST be sent immediately after connection to MQTT broker is established and MUST be one of these:

 <table>
   <tr>